ahmedmgamal/yiiyak/README.md

 Post launch
 ===========
 A.1
-    A.1.7 Date of receipt of the most recent information for this report A.1.8.1 Are additional documents available?
+	A.1.2 Identification of the country where the reaction / event occurred A.1.7 Date of receipt of the most recent information for this report A.1.8.1 Are additional documents available?
+    A.1.11 Other case identifiers in previous transmissions

 A.2
     A.2.2 Literature references